 Depending on the size of your establishment and how you'll want to use your new equipment, you have a choice between three types of commercial grill.
 The largest and most robust are free-standing floor models.
 This is the kind you'll likely choose if it will be a primary piece of equipment, one that you'll be using nonstop during business hours.
 Smaller countertop and drop-in models are available, mostly for lower-volume operations where the equipment will play a supporting role, like at a concession stand or pub.

-The grates on this equipment come in two basic types: steel and cast iron.
+The grates on a commercial charbroiler come in two basic types: steel and cast iron.
 The most rugged option is cast iron.
 This material will hold up under heavy use and has excellent heat retention properties, meaning it stays hot when cold foods are added, speeding up the cooking process.
 Care must be taken with a cast iron grate to keep it properly seasoned.
 This involves some extra steps, but if you follow the directions of the equipment manufacturer, it will create a nonstick surface that is well worth the effort.

 Stainless steel is the most economical option and is also easier to clean, but doesn't have the nonstick properties that a well-seasoned cast iron grate has.